apatil/journalfields/README.md

 # JournalFields
-This utility pretty prints journald messages with extra fields inline.
+This utility pretty prints journald messages with extra [fields][journald-fields] inline.
 It uses [logrus][logrus] to reprint the log entries with the extra fields visible inline.